Avoid bunion surgery

 The objective of this article is to avoid bunion surgery.
 Managing the painful bunion without surgery is the most ideal way forward to help local skin irritation discomfort and so in this article, I have prepared some tips to protect the skin overlying the painful bump.
 You will hopefully find the ideal footwear to stop that local irritation, but the pad (adhesive dressing) will keep you more comfortable.
 Make your own first-aid dressing and upload my 6-minute film before you read this sheet.

-Podiatric dressings involve specialised designs for foot conditions using semi-compressed felt.
+Podiatric dressings involve semi-compressed felt which you can use to avoid with bunion pain to avoid surgery.
 You will need to know how to make the dressing which you can keep on for up to 2 days.
 If you retain the adhesive in place for longer there can be a small risk with skin damage.
 Never reapply a dressing of this type, especially if it becomes wet, back on the skin.
 Felt is perfect as it moulds well around the foot and beds down providing comfort within shoes.
 The pad won’t slip and will stay where you place it.
 You must, however, ensure you have the right location first.
 First aid padded dressings are available from pharmacists or the internet.
 It is best to shape your own from a square of felt using sharp scissors.

 What the dressing pad does not do

 The pad will not correct the bunion.
 It will buy you time and make you more comfortable until the skin settles.
 Always seek professional help in the case of infection or skin changes that persist and are painful.

 You are advised to take with shoe selection if the shoe is the cause of rubbing.
 Avoid shoes with seams and stitches overlying the side of the great toe or top of the toe.
 Do not apply to chilblains.

 Look out for further information about first aid for chilblains later on this year.